mccordnate/gogam/README.md

 	* Look into web / console support options
 	* Reconsider the public/private methods of the current engine and sprite implementations
 * Engine:
-	* Work in one resolution that scales automatically for different devices
 	* Try to integrate app package into engine
 		* Might require writing wrappers for events
 	* Check for areas to improve performance with concurrency
 * Sprites:
-	* Simplify animation process
 	* More options for movement
 		* Choosing what to rotate around
 		* Flip horizontal/vertical